jhuckaby/Cronicle/README.md

 Cronicle can import and export data via the command-line, to/from a plain text file.
 This data includes all the "vital" storage records such as Users, Plugins, Categories, Servers, Server Groups, API Keys and all Scheduled Events.
 It *excludes* things like user sessions, job completions and job logs.

-To export your Cronicle data, issue this command on your master server:
+To export your Cronicle data, issue this command on your primary server:

 ```
 /opt/cronicle/bin/control.sh export /path/to/cronicle-data-backup.txt --verbose